More About Max

 The Turning Point

 This was a turning point in his career.
 In May he made his first appearance at the London Palladium in variety.
 He returned there in October and, in November, joined the cast of Fools in Paradise which took him to March 1930.
 This would be his last revue for some time.
 Max much preferred to perform solo, and from 1930 onwards, he appeared in variety in various large theatres including the London Palladium and the Holborn Empire.
 In those days instant success was unheard of, and Max, like any other performer, had to earn their fame through a long apprenticeship.
 In May 1931 he appeared in his first Royal Variety Performance.
-Radio broadcasts followed.
+Radio broadcasts, recordings and filming followed.

-In 1932 he made his first recording, Confessions of a Cheeky Chappie on the Broadcast Twelve Records label.
+In 1932 Max made his first recording, Confessions of a Cheeky Chappie on the Broadcast Twelve Records label.
 After this initial success, he was wooed by HMV and made a number of records for them.
 In 1953 he changed to Philips and finally to Pye.

 Max was given a cameo role in the film The Good Companions (1933).
 In it he played the part of a music publisher selling a song to a pianist played by John Gielgud.
 Although he was not credited for his role, his three minute debut was impressive, got him noticed and led to his making a further 13 films working up from small parts to starring roles.
 Considered his best film, Educated Evans (1936) which was based on an Edgar Wallace story and filmed by Warner Bros. has been lost.
 His last but one film was Hoots Mon!
 He played the part of a southern English comedian called Harry Hawkins.
 In the film there is a scene in which Harry Hawkins appears on the stage in a variety theatre.
 The act is Max’s.
 This clip, of Max on stage as Harry Hawkins, is the only one in existence giving us an idea of his stage act.
 It is invariably included in any documentary made about him.